Action (TV series)

 Action is an American dark comedy series about a Hollywood producer named Peter Dragon, who is trying to recover from his last box-office failure.
-It aired on Fox during the 1999–2000 season.
+It aired on Fox from September 16 to December 2, 1999.
 The series was critically praised for its irreverent and sometimes hostile look at Hollywood culture.
 Thirteen episodes were produced.
 The show was created by Chris Thompson and the show runner was Don Reo.
 Future Saturday Night Live cast member Will Forte was the story editor for twelve episodes, and wrote three.